Friday, January 23, 2026 3:18PM CST

 DTN's Senior Farm Business Editor Katie Dehlinger enjoys preparing prime rib for Christmas and she makes arguments for the emotional attachment and practical benefits of doing so.

-EARLY MORNING GLOBEX NET CHANGES: March corn is up 1/2 cent per bushel, March soybeans are down 15 cents, March KC wheat is down 7 1/4 cents, March Chicago wheat is down 4 1/4 cents, and MIAX March Minneapolis wheat is down 0.0450 cents.
+March corn is down 1/4 cent per bushel, March soybeans are up 2 1/4 cents, March KC wheat is up 3 1/2 cents, March Chicago wheat is up 2 1/4 cents, and MIAX March Minneapolis wheat is down 0.0225 cents.